Neston South railway station: Closure

-Neston South railway station was closed to passengers on 17 September 1956.
-The track continued to be used for freight transportation and driver training for another six years, closing on 7 May 1962.
-The tracks were lifted two years later.
-The station buildings and platforms have been demolished and the site redeveloped for housing.
+The station was closed to passengers on 17 September 1956.
+The track continued to be used to transport goods and driver training for another six years, closing on 7 May 1962; it was lifted two years later.

-Wirral Country Park
+The site today

+The station buildings and platforms were demolished and the site was redeveloped for housing.

-The route became the Wirral Way footpath and part of Wirral Country Park in 1973, which was the first such designated site in Britain.
+The former trackbed became part of the Wirral Way rail trail and the Wirral Country Park in 1973, which was the first such designated site in Britain.